Lakeside Leisure Complex: Facilities

 It is a mixed members' club, hotel and selection of restaurants with snooker, pool, darts, ten-pin bowling, squash, bars, an events nightclub and well-equipped gym.
 Near the village, boats can be hired for day trips along the Basingstoke Canal.
 The borough and adjoining Wentworth/Sunningdale area has a number of golf courses.

 Heyday as a club

 Darts commentator and personality Sid Waddell looked back on the early darts era when Lakeside was "arguably the best club in Britain":

 Tom Jones, Jim Davidson and other stars packed the joint, while Margaret Thatcher herself said it was one of her favourite places for Tory jollies."

-Potter claims that he and his facilities inspired Peter Kay's comedic business saga Phoenix Nights, whose character is named Brian Potter.
+Potter claimed that he and his facilities inspired Peter Kay's comedic business saga Phoenix Nights, whose character is named Brian Potter.